 The <i> Student Information and Support Centre Email: Thei@uclan.ac.uk / Telephone: 01772 89 5000

 1) Undergraduate students, either full time or part time, including part time distance learners, following a higher education course, including sandwich courses and any period of placement.
 All students who study part-time courses on or after 1 September 2012 are required to study at least 25 per cent (30 credits) FTE in each year.

 2) Full-time and part-time students on a postgraduate course (including distance learners) following a course that is a minimum of 1 year, and providing that part-time postgraduate students are studying at least 50% per academic year for courses starting before 1 September 2012 and 25% per each academic year for courses starting on or after 1 September 2012 of a full-time equivalent course.

-3) NHS students eligible to apply for a means-tested bursary or a non means-tested bursary.
+3) NHS students eligible to apply for an NHS bursary or training grant.

-If you are a ‘home’ student and you have not permanently withdrawn from your studies and you intend to return after your time out you are eligible to apply for help from the fund.
-For example, if you are unable to attend your course for health or caring reasons or some other unavoidable circumstances you can apply for help.
+If you are a ‘UK/Home’ student who has not permanently withdrawn from your studies and you intend to return after your time out, you can still apply to UCLan for support from the Hardship Fund.
+For example, if you are unable to attend your course for health or caring reasons or another unavoidable circumstance, you can apply for help.